ComputerLand: History

 ComputerLand was founded by William H. Millard.
 In 1974 he launched a company, IMS Associates, Inc., to build what was claimed to be the first truly integrated personal computers, sold as kits to hobbyists and the rapidly growing numbers of retailers (through small ads in Popular Electronics).
 The computer, the IMSAI 8080, may not have made Millard's fortune, but his resulting experiences with the inexperienced and under‑capitalized retailers did.
-In 1976 (at the same time as the Byte Shop was selling its first few Apples) he asked his Sales Director, Ed Faber (an ex‑IBM Manager), to start a new franchise operation, soon to become ComputerLand.
+In 1976 (at the same time as the Byte Shop was selling its first few Apple II computers) he asked his Sales Director, Ed Faber (an ex‑IBM Manager), to start a new franchise operation, soon to become ComputerLand.

 Faber first designed a pilot store, at Hayward, California, with the then-revolutionary concept of providing a "full service" store, offering under one roof all that the customer needed to support their PCs.
-He then moved rapidly to set up franchising.
+The original name, Computer Shack, changed after opposition from Radio Shack.
+The renamed ComputerLand began franchising.
 The first franchisee was in Morristown, New Jersey, and was rapidly followed by a chain across the US.

+Each store paid a 8% franchise fee and purchased 85-90% of its products from ComputerLand, which sold products at cost to the stores.
+The company kept small inventories of products, focusing on sales and marketing as opposed to product selection or training.
 It set a pattern that dominated PC retailing for the next decade.
 By the time IBM arrived on the scene, the network of branches, all run by franchisees, had grown to 190 in number.
 By the end of 1985, when Millard retired, there were some 800 branches (including some 200 outside the US) and he had become one of the computer billionaires.